 Administer and enforce all laws of Student Government;

-Co-sign, in conjunction with the Student Government Business Manager, on all expenditures from Executive Branch indexes;
+Co-sign, along with the Student Government Director, or designee, on all expenditures from Executive Branch indexes;

 Call and preside over executive meetings of Student Government and student assemblies when appropriate;

 Oversee executive agency operations;

-Address the Student Body using the most popular form of communication regularly throughout their term.
+Address the Student Body using the most popular form of communication regularly throughout their term;

-Serve on the Florida Student Association and Board of Trustees; and

-Oversee the appointment of individuals to University-wide Committees; and

-Enforce proper disciplinary action for any defiance of the Executive Branch Policies and Procedures.
+Must establish the Executive Policies and Procedures prior to the first day of classes of the fall semester; and

+If a new Executive Branch position is created, the President must notify the Senate President through an Executive Order within five (5) business days.

 Additional powers of the President include:

-Serve as a member of the University of North Florida Board of Trustees: Article IX; Section 7(C) of the Florida State Constitution; and
+Serve as a member of the University of North Florida Board of Trustees: Article IX; Section 7(C) of the Florida State Constitution;

+Serve on the Florida Student Association;

-Appoint individuals to University-wide Committees (UWC); and
+Appoint individuals to University-wide Committees (UWC);

-Serve on, or appoint a designee, to the Space Committee and the Student Affairs Community Council
+Serve on, or appoint a designee, to the Space Committee and the Student Affairs Community Council;

-Serve as an Ex-Officio member of the UNF Foundation Board following confirmation of the board.
+Serve as an Ex-Officio member of the UNF Foundation Board following confirmation of the board;

-Serve as an Ex-Officio member of the Alumni Association Board.
+Serve as an Ex-Officio member of the Alumni Association Board;

+Appoint or serve as the Student Body President Designee for the UNF Museum of Contemporary Arts Student Trustee;

-Enforce disciplinary action regarding any violations of the Executive Branch Policies and Procedures.
+Enforce disciplinary action regarding any violations of the Executive Branch Policies and Procedures; and

+Issue Executive Orders to implement a Student Government entity, suspension, or permanent removal that should take perpetuity in such time that the Executive Order is repealed or found in violation of the Constitution & Statues by the Judicial Branch.

 Vice President